At an ancient Deadly SpaceMan outpost

 The F.L.A.S.H. interceptor has been upgraded again, mostly with new weapons but with some aesthetic improvements as well.

-Side on like Bonn-o-Tron.
+Side on.
 I took off the clunky fixed guns on either side of the nose, you'll be hearing more about the replacements later.

-Underside, showing the Assyrian pattern rotary gauss cannon pod (inspired by the Vanquisher SDT's sponson mounts, naturally).
+Underside, showing the Assyrian pattern rotary gauss cannon pod (inspired by the Vanquisher STD's sponson mounts, naturally).

 With the gear down, the pod barely clears the ground.